Heidi Sevdal

 Heidi Sevdal (born 6 March 1989) is a Faroese football forward who currently plays for NSÍ, after representing various other teams in the Faroese 1. deild kvinnur.
 Since 2006, she has represented the Faroe Islands women's national football team at senior international level.

 Club career

-Sevdal spent time at the Danish Elitedivisionen club IK Skovbakken in 2006.
+Sevdal spent time at the Danish A-Liga club IK Skovbakken in 2006.

 In November 2013 Sevdal was named the Faroese women's footballer of the Year after scoring 30 goals for HB Tórshavn.
 In 2015, she was named player of the year once again.
 In 2017, along with Adeshina Lawal, she was rewarded for finishing as top scorer and chosen striker of the year in Faroese football.

 International career

 Sevdal's first appearances for the senior Faroe Islands women's national football team came in November 2006, at the UEFA Women's Euro 2009 qualifying series.
 At a preliminary round mini-tournament held in Strumica, Macedonia, Malena Josephsen's injury time goal in the Faroe Islands' first match was not enough, as they lost 2–1 to Wales.
 The team was eliminated after another defeat, 1–0 to Kazakhstan.
 In the final match the Faroe Islands beat hosts Macedonia 7–0.
 Sevdal started the first two matches and came on a substitute in the third.

 In September 2013, with the Faroe Islands seven goals down to Scotland in a 2015 Women's World Cup qualifier at Tórsvøllur, Sevdal scored two late consolation goals.